 When you think about hip hop, the biggest acts come to mind.
 This is where the German hip hop scene differs greatly from its American counterpart.
 In the United States, producers and MCs can potentially receive the same amount of media attention while at the same time not being locked down into a single role.
 Examples such as Dr. Dre, Kanye West and P. Diddy come to mind here.
 But in Germany, producers tend to occupy a behind-the-scenes role in the hop hop industry.

-Kai Aschemann, otherwise known as Brisk Fingaz, is a producer from Lower Saxony.
-He has been using Samplitude Pro X for 20 years and has produced beats for an impressive list of artists from all across Germany, including Kool Savas, Fler, Samy Deluxe, Kollegah, Farid Bang and Haftbefehl, just to name a few.
+One such producer is Kai Aschemann, otherwise known as Brisk Fingaz.
+The producer from Lower Saxony has been using Samplitude Pro X for 20 years and has produced beats for an impressive list of artists from all across Germany, including Kool Savas, Fler, Samy Deluxe, Kollegah, Farid Bang and Haftbefehl, just to name a few.
 He contributed to Kollegah and Farid Bang’s album “Jung, brutal, gutaussehend 2,” which went gold in Germany and Austria, as well as M. Pokara’s “À la poursuite du bonheur,” which went triple platinum in France and Belgium.

 We sat down with Brisk Fingaz to get his take on “Deutsch Rap,” producing, creative collaboration with other artists and the current state of the hip hop industry.